Legal Football Betting By State

 Washington D.C. - The DC City Council and Mayor passed legislation late 2018 to allow DC-licensed sportsbooks.
 D.C. will offer online wagering at specific areas near arenas and within arenas when games are going on but there will be no mobile or online wagering anywhere else within D.C.
 Players 18 and over in D.C. will be able to legally wager.

-States With Pending Legislation on Football Betting
+States That Introduced Legislation on Football Betting - Pending Action

 The following states have either presented sports betting bills that did not pass in previous legislative cycles, are expected to present those bills that previously did not pass in the next legislative cycle or have introduced football betting legislation for the first time.